the-hut/getdata-003-prac/CodeBook.md

 * The activity headings were extracted from the zip file and loaded into R.
 * The training and test data for the activity types were extracted from the zip file, loaded into R and merged into one dataset.
 * All of these objects were saved to the file system as: X_headers.txt, X_merged.txt, activities.txt and Y_merged.txt
-* The variables required for the tidy dataset were identified and new file file was manually created with a mapping of the original variable name and the new tidy variable name.
+* The variables required for the tidy dataset were identified and a new file file was manually created with a mapping of the original variable name and the new tidy variable name.
 This file is called cleanedfeatures.txt
-* cleanedfeatures.txt contains the 64 label mappings in the following format: "tBodyAcc-mean()-X","BodyAccelerationTimeMeanX"
+* cleanedfeatures.txt contains the 64 label mappings in the following format ("original_name","new_name"): "tBodyAcc-mean()-X","BodyAccelerationTimeMeanX"

 Once all those files are in place the following processes can be run on the newly created files:
 * Load up the X header labels file.